Baroness Sal Brinton writes…Electing diverse MPs

 By Baroness Sal Brinton in Liberal Democrat Voice

-Originally published by South Lincolnshire Liberal Democrats
+Originally published by Rutland and South Lincolnshire Liberal Democrats

 One of the most shocking events of the 2015 General Election night was the loss of our top held and target seats with women and BAME candidates, which resulted in an entirely pale and male parliamentary party.
 Members were rightly upset by this, and there has been much discussion about what steps the party needs to take to ensure that in 2020 and beyond our party looks like the countries and communities we represent.
 Top seats are already beginning the process of selecting Westminster candidates for 2020.
 We can't afford to delay any arrangement, hence the motion coming to York Conference.